 You might have received an email on Instagram with a title similar to “[username], we’ve made it easy to get back on Instagram.”

-In this, you might have got a message like “Sorry to hear you’re having trouble logging into Instagram.
+In this, you might have got a message like “Sorry to hear you’re having issues logging into Instagram.
 We can help you get straight back into your account.”

 This is a common occurrence so do not think that only you have received such a message.
 A lot of users get such messages daily from Instagram.

 They dread seeing them in their inbox since such emails imply that someone is attempting to get into their account.

 But, the first question here is what really is the meaning of this message and why did you get it.

 In this article, we will answer this question, along with how you can secure your Instagram account and avoid such messages.